hujhax/austin-improv-wiki/Physics Curse.md

 **Physics Curse** is an improv troupe consisting of [[Rosemarie Frezza]], [[Aspen Webster]], [[Ann Nelson]] and [[Rachel Posey Austin]].

 ## Summary
-A bunch of ladies doing some sweet improv.
-We have amazing chemistry and we're not afraid to experiment.
-This is PHYSICS CURSE.

-## History
+Based out of Austin, Texas, Physics Curse explores the intricacies of relationships with a fast-paced sometimes absurd improv format that starts with a simple compliment between troupe members.
+Focused on positivity, meaningful character connections and high energy, Physics Curse has amazing chemistry and is not afraid to experiment.

 [[Category/Troupes|Physics Curse]]
 [[Category/Active|Physics Curse]]